bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

     from basic statistical tests to likelihood functions.

-    The second stage of probability theory dives deep into the rigorous measure-theoretic definition.
+    The second stage of probability theory dives deep into the rigorous measure theoretic definition.
 In this definition, one views a random variable as a function from a sample space :math:`\Omega` to a subset of the real numbers :math:`\mathbb{R}`.
 Certain subsets of :math:`\Omega` are called events, and the collection of all possible